Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: Introduction

-{\bf Related Work.} Benedek et al.~\cite{BBKP22} proved the following theorem for $\ell=2$ (the ``matching'' case); in contrast, Bir\'o et al.~\cite{BKPP19} showed that it is \NP-hard to find a weakly close maximum matching even for $|N|=2$ once the games are defined on edge-weighted~graphs.
+Benedek et al.~\cite{BBKPP} proved the following theorem for $\ell=2$ (the ``matching'' case).

-\begin{theorem}[\cite{BBKP22}] For partitioned matching games, the problem of finding an optimal solution that is strongly close to a given target allocation~$x$ is polynomial-time solvable. \end{theorem}
+\begin{theorem}[\cite{BBKPP}] For partitioned matching games, the problem of finding an optimal solution that is strongly close to a given target allocation~$x$ is polynomial-time solvable. \end{theorem} {In contrast to Theorem~\ref{t-easy}, Benedek et al.~\cite{BBKPP} also showed that the problem becomes \NP-hard for {\it edge-weighted} graphs, in which the edges $e\in A$ have an associated weight $w(e)$ reflecting the expected utility of the corresponding kidney transplant.
+Namely, if maximum weight matchings are taken as optimal solutions for edge-weighted graphs, then it is \NP-hard to find a weakly close optimal solution even for $n=2$.}

-Benedek et al.~\cite{BBKP22} used the algorithm of Theorem~\ref{t-easy} to perform simulations for up to fifteen countries for $\ell=2$.
-As initial allocations, they used the Shapley value, nucleolus, benefit value and contribution value, with the Shapley value yielding the best results (together with the Banzhaf value in the full version~\cite{BBPY} of~\cite{BBKP22}).
-This is in line with the results of Klimentova et al.~\cite{KNPV20} and Bir\'o et al.~\cite{BGKPPV20} for $\ell=3$.
-Due to Theorem~\ref{t-hard}, the simulations in~\cite{BGKPPV20,KNPV20} are for up to four countries and use weakly close optimal solutions.
+Benedek et al.~\cite{BBKP22} used the algorithm of Theorem~\ref{t-easy} to perform simulations for up to 15 countries for $\ell=2$.
+As initial allocations, they used the Shapley value, nucleolus, benefit value and contribution value, with the Shapley value yielding the best results.
+Afterwards, Benedek et al.~\cite{BBPY24} extended the experimental results from~\cite{BBKP22} for $\ell=2$ by also considering two variants of the Banzhaf value and the tau value.
+It turned out that the Banzhaf value variants behaved slightly better than the Shapley value.

+The good performance of the Shapley value in~\cite{BBKP22,BBPY24} is in line with the simulation results of Klimentova et al.~\cite{KNPV20} and Bir\'o et al.~\cite{BGKPPV20} for $\ell=3$.
+Due to Theorem~\ref{t-hard}, the simulations in~\cite{BGKPPV20,KNPV20} are for up to four countries and use weakly close optimal solutions. {We note that the simulations in~\cite{BGKPPV20,KNPV20} model IKEPs that allow for {\it non-directed} donors.
+These are altruistic donors that are added to the pool without a corresponding patient.
+By allowing non-directed donors, optimal solutions for compatibility graphs may include {\it exchange chains}, which are directed paths that start from a non-directed donor.
+This may result in more kidney transplants.}

 For $\ell=2$, we refer to~\cite{STW21} for an alternative model based on so-called selection ratios using lower and upper target numbers.
-IKEPs have also been modelled as non-cooperative games in the {\it consecutive matching} setting, which has $2$-phase rounds: national pools in phase~1 and a merged pool for unmatched patient-donor pairs in phase~2; see~\cite{CLPV17,CL23,SBS} for some results in this setting.
+IKEPs have also been modelled as non-cooperative games in the {\it consecutive matching} setting.
+In this setting, each round consists of two phases: national pools in phase~1 and a merged pool for unmatched patient-donor pairs in phase~2; see~\cite{CL23,CLPV17,SBS} for some results in this setting.

-Fairness (versus optimality) issues are also studied for national KEPs, in particular in the US, which is different from Europe (our setting).
-Namely, hospitals in the US are more independent and are given positive credits to register their easy-to-match patient-donor pairs to one of the three national KEPs, and negative credits for registering their hard-to-match pairs.
-The US setting is extensively studied~\cite{AR12,AR14,AFKP15,BCHPPV17,HDHSS15,TP15}, but beyond the scope of our paper.